varunlaul24/notesAppBot/README.md

 - **Bot Service:** Engage in a chat with the Magic Assistant to get assistance or information.
 <img width="250" alt="4" src="https://github.com/varunlaul24/NotesAppBot/assets/90101931/0bb40b72-d46a-4825-8c7a-49a661096c81">

+## Features
+1. User-Friendly Interface: This makes it easy for users to interact with the application.

+2. Effortless Note-Taking: Users can quickly jot down notes using a simple form.

+3. Organised Storage: All notes are stored in the user's browser localStorage, ensuring easy and secure access to previously saved notes without the need for account creation.

+4. Search Functionality: Users can search for specific notes by entering keywords.

+5. Delete Confirmation: To prevent accidental data loss, the app incorporates a delete confirmation prompt feature.

+6. Responsive Design: A consistent and enjoyable user experience across various devices.

+7. Integrated Bot:
+The Magic Assistant chatbot provides users with an interactive and intuitive way to seek assistance or engage in conversations, adding an extra layer of functionality and convenience to the note-taking experience.

 ## Git Commands used to deploy this app on Github
 git init